How long has Nursing Assistant Training Institute been in business?

 When will I need my uniform?

-When will the two, 6 hour skills classes be scheduled?
+When will the two, 5 hour skills classes and 2 hours skills challenge be scheduled?

-The two, 6 hour skills classes will be scheduled on the first full day of class.
-They may be offered on a Mon-Sat.
-In two separate classes you will be shown how to do things a nursing assistant needs to do every day on the job and have a chance to practice them.
+The two, 5 hour skills classes will be scheduled on the first full day of class.
+They may be offered on a Mon, Fri, Sat or Sun.
+In two separate classes you will be shown how to do skills a nursing assistant needs to do every day on the job and have a chance to practice them.
+There will be a 2 hours skills challenge where you must successfully perform 3 skills.
 The skills you are taught is what you will need to know for the state competency test.

 What do I need to wear to the skills classes?